alexander171294/phpquery/tasks done.md

 6º delete functions.php, this file is not necessary

+7º Check backward compatibility with older version of the framework.

 8º improve _date to support initial value and add clear format.
 * now you construct object _date using a unixstamp in replace of time(), use for create _date of value in db.